mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 ```
 ### Generating a client certificate

-Since we're performing mutual authentication, our test client will need its own certificate.
+Since we're performing mutual authentication, our GitHub Codespace will need its own certificate.
 Let's add the ability to generate client certificates to our Terraform.

 As noted earlier, consider generating the CSR outside Terraform using `openssl` or another tool, and then passing only the CSR into Terraform if you'd prefer to keep the private keys out of your Terraform state.
 Just make sure you save it in a secret/password manager as you'll need it later to connect.

 First, we'll create a variable to store the private key for our first vpn client.